Do machine learning methods lead to similar individualized treatment rules? A comparison study on real data: Statistical setting

 \subsection{Metrics}

 Several metrics were used to compare the ITRs developed with different methods described in section~\ref{sec:algos}.
-Using diverse metrics allows us to have a comprehensive view of the performance of the ITRs, for better comparisons.
+Using several metrics allows us to have a comprehensive view of the performance of the ITRs.
 Two classes of metrics can be distinguished: metrics whose aim is to estimate the performance of the rules and metrics whose aim is to compare the level of agreement between two rules.